Query language

 Executing a query

 The query is executed on the cluster in a distributed way.
 The query execution process is conventionally divided into two phases: coordination and execution.
 During coordination, multiple cluster nodes are defined to execute the query, and during execution, the data is processed directly.
-A typical scenario: a user-defined query is decomposed into multiple execution fragments processed by cluster nodes, the final result is generated on the client as a result of merging intermediate results received from cluster nodes.
+A typical scenario involves a user-defined query being decomposed into multiple execution fragments that are processed by cluster nodes.
+The final result is generated on the client by merging intermediate results received from cluster nodes.

 Coordination

 The process of splitting a query into multiple parallel execution fragments in order to distribute the load is called coordination.
-The query coordination occurs both on the client and on the cluster nodes.
+Query coordination occurs both on the client and on the cluster nodes.
 The coordination process itself consists of the following steps:

 The input data for the query and its splitting options are determined by the structure of the main table specified in the query and the filtering predicate.
 Execution of queries on top of dynamic (sorted and ordered) tables is currently supported.